vocdoni/developer-portal/docs/get-started/02-Voting Types/intro.md

 - [Ranked voting](ranked), also known as preferential voting, is an electoral system where voters rank candidates in order of preference
 - [Approval voting](approval), or multiple choice, here the voters are allowed to indicate their support for multiple candidates or options.
-- [Weighted voting](weighted). each voter is assigned a specific weight or value that reflects their relative influence or importance in the decision-making process.
+- [Weighted voting](weighted), each voter is assigned a specific weight or value that reflects their relative influence or importance in the decision-making process.
 - [Quadratic voting](quadratic), voters can cast multiple votes for issues they prioritize, but the cost of casting additional votes on the same issue rises exponentially.